JezreelBuenconsejo/web-scraper/README.md

-# 🎭 Production-Ready Web Scraping System
+# 🎭 Web Scraping System

 A modern, scalable web scraping system built with **Playwright**, **BullMQ**, **Hono**, and **Bun**.
 This system demonstrates production-ready architecture for automated web scraping with queue management, RESTful API, and process monitoring.